MEET OUR TEAM

 Along with his legal expertise, Kim possesses a sincere heart and desire to help struggling families.
 His personal experience coupled with his knowledge of the law uniquely qualify Kim to head up the diverse team he has assembled – the first of its kind in Northeast Georgia.

-Elder Care Coordinator
+Life Care Coordinator

+An Army veteran who served a year in Iraq, Tabetha Clark provides paralegal assistance to Mr. Kimbrough.
+After earning an Associate’s degree in paralegal from Everest University in 2015, Tabetha continued her education at Kaplan University where she graduated with a Bachelor’s degree in paralegal in 2016.
 Before joining Kimbrough Law, Tabetha worked at an assisted living facility for nearly four years providing medication assistance and personal care for residents.
 She is passionate about working in a role that allows her to participate in the care of veterans and elderly clients, and is pleased to be part of the Kimbrough Law team.

-IT Coordinator Alisa Stewart wears several hats at Kimbrough Law.
+Firm Administrator Alisa Stewart wears several hats at Kimbrough Law.
 Her duties include managing office equipment and computer systems in concert with the firm’s technology systems vendor, overseeing the firm’s paperless office environment, and handling bookkeeping tasks.
 Alisa enjoys being a part of Kimbrough Law and is inspired by the team’s shared commitment to serving the community.